Header (association football): USA

 In 2016, the United States Soccer Foundation implemented measures to mitigate the risks of heading the ball.
 The first is that children aged 10 and under cannot head the ball in practice or in games.
 The second limits heading for children aged 12 and 13.
 They are allowed to practice heading for only 30 minutes a week, and the total number of headers per player, per week cannot exceed 20.
 There are no restrictions on heading in a game for children aged 12 and 13.

 In addition to the restrictions above, the US Soccer Federation has also updated their rules for matches.
 Under the new rules, if a player aged 10 and under deliberately heads a ball in a match, an indirect free kick is awarded to the opposing team.
 Additionally, if a player is substituted from a match due to a suspected head injury, that substitution does not count towards the team's total number of allowed substitutions.

 Risk mitigation

 Although the risks of heading a football cannot be eliminated, recommendations have been made to mitigate those risks.
 The first is to learn the proper technique.
 There are ways to strike a football with the head that decreases harmful impact, such as stabilizing the neck.
 One can also wear headgear to reduce impact.
 Additionally, strengthening neck muscles can help reduce the risk of harm.

 Another recommendation is to change the properties of the football being used.
 Studies have shown that a ball with lower air pressure and lower mass reduce acceleration and impact to the brain.
 While this may not be a feasible option for competitive matches, experts suggest implementing these changes to balls being used during practice.

+Records and statistics

+Most headed goals all-time

+Players in Bold are still active.
+Only official matches.
+At least 100 goals.